Skip to main content

 Optional.
 Controls where the job queue is drained.
 When absent (default), angos server drains the queue itself in-process.
 When present, angos server enqueues jobs and publishes the queue-depth gauge on /metrics, and one or more angos worker processes drain it.
 Either way, jobs persist under the [metadata_store] backend's _jobs/ prefix and survive restarts.

 A shared lock strategy is required.
 The durable queue is drained by separate processes, so the per-job execution lock must be shared across them.
-The default in-process memory lock cannot coordinate across processes, so [global.job_queue] combined with a memory lock strategy is rejected at startup.
-Configure the metadata store with [metadata_store.s3.lock_strategy.s3] (S3 CAS) or [metadata_store.s3.lock_strategy.redis] / [metadata_store.fs.lock_strategy.redis] (Redis), or omit [global.job_queue] to use the single-process in-process queue.
+On an S3 metadata store whose provider supports conditional operations this holds by default: the unset lock strategy resolves to the shared S3 lock.
+The in-process memory lock cannot coordinate across processes, so [global.job_queue] combined with a memory lock strategy is rejected at startup.
+On providers without conditional operations and on filesystem metadata stores, configure [metadata_store.s3.lock_strategy.redis] / [metadata_store.fs.lock_strategy.redis] (Redis), or omit [global.job_queue] to use the single-process in-process queue.

 OptionTypeDefaultDescription